eugenebokhan/eugenebokhan.github.io/_posts/2021-05-21-introduction-to-metal-compute-part-six-mtlswift.md

 }
 {% endhighlight %}

 That's it!
 Now you can compile and run the project.
 From this point, each time you modify the shaders, you don't need to worry about the encoders at all.
-By alling MTLSwift, you automatically get 50% of the shaders-related job done, which means less code to maintain with fewer bugs to show up.
+By calling MTLSwift, you automatically get 50% of the shaders-related job done, which means less code to maintain with fewer bugs to show up.

 The final code can be found [here](https://github.com/eugenebokhan/introduction-to-metal-compute/tree/main/part-6).